When do I need to use the Party Wall Act?

 There are two notifiable instances under Section 6 which relate to excavations, (as an example) these are particularly relevant if you are considering an extension Section 6(1) or a basement conversion Section 6(2).

-Garden walls are likely to be either Boundary or Party Fence Walls.
+Garden walls (proposed and existing) are likely to be either Boundary or Party Fence Walls.
 The wall in question must be of masonry construction.
 Concrete posts or timber fences are not in the definition.

 Generally, you can assume that: altering, repairing or in some other way affecting the examples shown here you will need to notify the owner of the adjacent property.
 Remember by exercising ‘the Act’, it gives you the right to carry out such works and without it, that right, as it were, does not exist.